webmachinelearning/webnn-native/README.md

 ### Build

-Then use `ninja -C out/Release` or `ninja -C out/Debug` to build WebNN Native.
+Then use `ninja -C out/Release` or `ninja -C out/Debug` to build WebNN-native.

 ### Run tests